Titanium Platform Overview

 Titanium SDK tools

-Titanium Studio is Appcelerator's free IDE (integrated development environment).
+Appcelerator Studio is Appcelerator's free IDE (integrated development environment).
 You can use Studio to write, test, and debug your mobile applications.
 Studio also has integrated templates and sample applications to make it even easier to get started creating your own apps.
-In addition, Titanium Studio will help you manage Titanium SDK updates and module usage.
+In addition, Studio will help you manage Titanium SDK updates and module usage.

-Appcelerator provides various backend services, including analytics, that are included in our list of Titanium components.
+Appcelerator Arrow provides various backend services, including analytics, that are included in our list of Titanium components.
 Titanium analytics provide basic usage-level statistics, including how often your app is used and on which platforms.
 You can even log custom analytics events so that you can track the use of specific features, like button clicks, data access, or any other type of user interaction.
 These services are provided transparently to the developer via the core API.

 Titanium at 10,000 feet